 I studied Visual Art at the University of Wales Aberystwyth 1988-91 specialising in photography and painting and writing my dissertation on John Craxton.
 My interest in Neo-romanticism continued after I left college and my style developed over the years moving away from my earlier surrealist images.

-When I lived in the rolling hills of the mid-Wales/Shropshire borders for 2 years before my move back to London.
-I found the vision of Samuel Palmer is alive in the British countryside - the moon rises above sheep fields and the lush vegetation twines darkly in old drovers' lanes.
+When I lived in the rolling hills of the mid-Wales/Shropshire borders for 2 years before my move back to London, I found the vision of Samuel Palmer alive in the British countryside - the moon rises above sheep fields and the lush vegetation twines darkly in old drovers' lanes.
 My “Man on a laptop” images in the landscapes section are the expression of this coexistence of the new world with the pastoral and ancient.